zhixionl/11785_final_project/README.md

-# Multi-View 3D Human Pose and Shape Estimation via Model-fitting in the Loop (Multi-SPIN)
+# Multi-view 3D Human Body Mesh Reconstruction through Iterative Regression and Optimization (Multi-SPIN)

 #### The names are ordered in alphabetical order but everyone in the group all contributed equally to this project.
 **Jack Zhixiong Li**,   **Samuel Yu-Cheng Lin**,   **Felicia Zhixin Luo**,   **Boyi Qian**

-Our code is based on the paper:
+Our code was implemented based on the paper to convert it as a multi-view method:
 **Learning to Reconstruct 3D Human Pose and Shape via Model-fitting in the Loop**
 [Nikos Kolotouros](https://www.seas.upenn.edu/~nkolot/)\*, [Georgios Pavlakos](https://www.seas.upenn.edu/~pavlakos/)\*, [Michael J. Black](https://ps.is.mpg.de/~black), [Kostas Daniilidis](http://www.cis.upenn.edu/~kostas/)
 ICCV 2019